Clairty-Digital-Twin/clarity-loop-backend/docs/archive/APPLE_HEALTHKIT_ACTUAL_IMPLEMENTATION.md

 if os.getenv("ENVIRONMENT") == "production":
     # load real PAT model (e.g., TensorFlow model from file)
-    self.pat_model = load_pat_model(weights_path)
+    self.PAT_model = load_PAT_model(weights_path)
 else:
-    self.pat_model = PatModelStub()
+    self.PAT_model = PatModelStub()

-Then, in ActigraphyProcessor.process(step_vector), it would call embedding = self.pat_model.predict(step_vector) to get the 128-dim representation.
+Then, in ActigraphyProcessor.process(step_vector), it would call embedding = self.PAT_model.predict(step_vector) to get the 128-dim representation.
 The rest of the pipeline treats it as if it were real.
 This way, local devs don’t need the PAT model weights or a GPU – the stub runs almost instantly.

 The real PAT model (if integrated) would likely be loaded in memory or possibly called via a separate service.
 In either case, the stub’s interface should match the real one’s (e.g., method name .predict and input shape) so that swapping is easy.